naturalis/mebioda/doc/week1/w1d2/lecture2.md

 Overlap-layout-consensus assembly
 ---------------------------------

-> What do we know about graph theory?
+> What do you know about graph theory?
 Edges?
 Vertices?
 Degrees?
 Directedness?

 - In _Sanger_ sequencing assembly, a
   [graph](https://en.wikipedia.org/wiki/Graph_(discrete_mathematics)) is constructed